 This Is What’s Wrong With 4-H

-What did you do this summer?
-Did ya go on vacation?
-Go to an awesome concert?
-Get a new video game?
-Did ya make a new friend, hang out with them all summer, and then do nothing to stop them from being killed?
+What do you do over summer break?
+Go on vacation?
+Binge a new show?
+Did you make a new friend, hang out with them all summer, and then do nothing to stop them from being killed?
 Unless you’re a member of 4-H, I bet you didn’t do that last one.

-Summer may be winding down, but state and county fairs are still in full swing.
+In summer months, but state and county fairs are in full swing.
 It’s at these fairs that members of 4-H, Future Farms of America (FFA), and other agricultural programs are encouraged to exhibit sheep, goats, pigs, cows, and other animals who are typically destined for one of two fates: to be sold at auction for slaughter or to be used as “breeders” (and likely sent to slaughter later, once they’re no longer profitable).

 This post doesn’t mention that David was more than just his flesh—he was someone who wanted to live, just like you do.